ambientkit/ambient/README.md

   - Modify the settings for a plugin

 There is a [library of plugins](plugin) that you can use in your apps or you can use to learn how create your own plugins.

-## Quickstart/Sample App Tutorial

-You can follow the [Sample App Tutorial](cmd/myapp/README.md) to quickly get the sample app up and running locally.

-## Deployment Guide

-You can follow the [Deployment Guide](DEPLOYMENT.md) to push an Ambient app to Google Cloud, AWS, or Azure.

-## Plugin Development Guide

-You can follow the [Plugin Development Guide](PLUGIN.md) to build your own plugins.

 ## Screenshots